Lawrence Kasdan: Style and inspirations

 I think that my personality is shy, reticent, in some ways; I'm conservative—I don't wear flashy clothes.
 I think that's true of my style, too, not that I don't like things that are startlingly innovative. ...
 For me, the idea is, is the camera where you want it to be, not are you showing it off? ...
 What I admire about Kurosawa is the Zen perfection of his camera placement, the rightness of it.
 That's the idea I'm striving for—but style is not something that drives my pictures.

 On working with actors, he said:

 I'm drawn to a very strong, non-fussy, hopefully a non-absorbed, kind of acting.
 I want great listeners.
 They aren't in competition with the other actors in the frame.
 They're there to support and to make the other actor better.
 I'm interested in people who are interested in submitting themselves to roles, to a story, to knowing that sometimes the grander action is the wrong action, the showier action is the wrong action.
 Sometimes repose is the most appropriate response to something.
 My movies are cut and acted on the reactions, not the actions.
 I think that's where the secrets of life are revealed.
 Not necessarily in what we say, but how we react to what we hear.

-In 2012, Kasdan participated in the Sight & Sound film polls of that year.
+In 2012, Kasdan participated in the Sight & Sound film polls.
 Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
-Kasdan picked the following in alphabetical order.
+Kasdan picked the following, in alphabetical order: